jd-anderson/Federated-ID/README.md

 ## Instructions

 To run the codes in this repository, you only need a working MATLAB installation.
-In this paper we implement our Meta-FedSysId algorithm with two different FL solvers:
+In this paper we implement our FedSysId algorithm with two different FL solvers:

 * FedAvg - Ref \[1\]
 * FedLin - Ref \[2\]